Cedarbrae Collegiate Institute

-The school serves immersion and extended French students and houses approximately 1268 students as of Fall 2014.
+The school serves immersion and extended French students and houses approximately 2343 students as of October 2024.
 The school's motto is "Hic Patet Ingeniis Campus" which means Here is a place where you can develop your talents.

 History

 Cedarbrae Secondary School was granted by the then-Scarborough Board of Education in 1958 at a cost of over $3,500,000 on the hillside overlooking the site of Peter Secor's grist mill of 1830, on the west side of the Markham Road.
 Architects Hugh L. Allward and George Roper Gouinlock (son of prominent architect George Wallace Gouinlock) was commissioned for the Cedarbrae project.